Hawaii Theatre: Decline and Revival

 With the shift in entertainment and retail venues away from downtown beginning in the 1960s, theatre attendance gradually declined into the 1970s and early 1980s.
 Consolidated Amusement decided not to renew its lease and the Hawaii Theatre closed in 1984.
 Concerned about the Hawaii's potential demolition, several members of the theatre's pipe organ volunteer group formed the non-profit 501(c)(3) Hawaii Theatre Center and, joined by others, united to save and restore it, eventually undertaking major fund-raising efforts.
 In 1986, the organization was able to purchase the theatre and, subsequently, several adjacent buildings.
 An extensive renovation of the interior followed in 1994, coordinated by the architectural firm of Hardy Holzman Pfeiffer of New York City.
 The theatre reopened in 1996, while exterior renovations continued through 2005.
 The large marquee from 1938, which had deteriorated and been removed, was replicated and installed, and featured new electronic display panels.

 Current Operation and Accolades

 The Hawaii Theatre is once again a popular venue for stage shows and concerts, and continues today as a successful performing arts center.

 In 2005, the League of Historic America Theatres named it the "Outstanding Historic Theatre in America"; in 2006, the National Trust for Historic Preservation gave the Hawaii Theatre its highest "Honor Award" for national preservation; and in 2006, the Hawaii Better Business Bureau presented its "Torch Award for Business Ethics" to the Hawaii Theatre Center, the first small nonprofit to receive that award.

 The Hawaii Theatre is the last surviving, operating historic theatre in Honolulu.
 Guided tours of the theatre are regularly offered.
+It is also the current home of the Honolulu Symphony.